 - Visitation charge for staff and facilities

 - Graveside service charge

 - Officiant fee

 - Cost of musicians performing at the service

 - Perpetual care fee

 In order to recover financially for funeral costs and other expenses, a victim’s family must prove the value of those costs.
 That makes it extremely important to save all relevant receipts and invoices and to share those documents with your wrongful death attorney as soon as possible.
 Your lawyer can let you know what costs may be part of your damage award, how to protect your legal rights, and how to get the recovery that you deserve.

-For more information, please contact Davis Law Group at any time by phone at (206) 727-4000.
+For more information, please contact the wrongful death lawyers at Davis Law Group at any time by phone at (206) 727-4000.
 We would be pleased to discuss your entire wrongful death claim and potential recovery with you during a free and confidential case evaluation.